echo2echo/Perl-Search-Replace/README.md

      $ ./search_replace.pl

 Also, Here is a perl oneliner with the same basic working functionality as the search_replace.pl script for use here with all html files (*.html).
-Works in current directory and sub directories
+Works in current directory and sub directories.
 Careful out there!
 Things can break when running this one liner

       $ perl -p -i -e 's/mispeled/misspelled/g' `find ./ -name *.html`